archanaa-25/todo/README.md

 # ✅ TODO App - CRUD
 ## Description
 This is a responsive, real-time TODO application that allows users to manage their daily tasks effectively.
-Built using **React**, **Firebase Firestore**, and **Material UI**, the app provides a seamless and minimal interface for _task creation_, _editing_, and _deletion—all_ synced in real time.
+Built using **React**, **Firebase Firestore**, and **Material UI**, and **deployed using Firebase**.
+The app provides a seamless and minimal interface for _task creation_, _editing_, and _deletion—all_ synced in real time.
 The app also displays the current date in a friendly format, enhancing the user experience.

 ## Features
 - ➕ Add tasks instantly with an input field.